ocean-projects/aws-scripts/README.md

-A codebase of all the examples used throughout the AWS Certification Study Courses.
+A codebase of AWS scripts to increase efficiency.